-8.2 Academic seminar/laboratory/project Teaching No. of hours/ methods Observations 1.
+8.2 Academic seminar/laboratory/project Teaching No. of hours/ 6.2 Academic seminar/iaboratory/project methods Observations 1.70 memous 1.
 Presentation of the laboratory, labor protection norms, structure of 2 principle and working regimes for the flexible manufacturing system CIM 2000.
 2. Soft control of the CIM-2000 system.
 System tasks.
 Operator 2 interface.
 After the 3.
 The structure of the CIM-2000 communication network. theoretical 2 4.
 Central computer.
 Main-Control program. presentation of 2 5.
 Command and control program of the PN-2800 pneumatic station. the laboratory 2 6.
 Command and control program of the ST-2000 automatic work made by the 2 warehouse.
 Strategies of occupying. teacher, 7.
 Command and control program of the Vision 2000 station. the students carry 2 8.
-Facilities for software processing of the image of the test piece out the practical part of the work 2 within the Vision 2000 station. under the 9.
+Facilities for software processing of the image of the test piece out the practical 2 within the Vision 2000 station. part of the work under the 9.
 Slide motion control program of the RV-M1 robot. guidance of the 2 10.
 NCL-2000 lathe control program. teacher.
 2 11.
 Modeling using Petri nets.
 2 12.
 Simulation of Petri nets using the Petri Nets Simulator 2 application.
 13. Design of a human-machine interface for the water pumping 2 process.
 14. Ending the situation at the laboratory.
 2